rossetti/KSLBook/docs/06-Chapter6.md

 Num Served                                 30 	    2513.2667 	      17.6883
 -----------------------------------------------------------------------------------------
 ```
 If you look back at the previous results, you will see that these results are exactly the same!
-Thus, we can model the pharmacy with either the event-view or the process view with confidence.
+Thus, we can model the pharmacy with either the event view or the process view with confidence.

 Before discussing additional functionality enabled within the `KSLProcessBuilder,` we present some functionality that facilitates the creation and activation of entities.
 Notice that within the pharmacy model that after an customer is created to start its process we must schedule its activation.